-Lisa Watts Natkin is working towards an Ed.D. in Educational Leadership and Policy Studies with a research focus on sustainability leadership and program evaluation.
-She is one of the Clean Energy Fund’s Education & Outreach Fellow.
+Lisa Watts Natkin is working towards an Ph.D. in Educational Leadership and Policy Studies with a research focus on sustainability leadership and program evaluation.
+She is the curiculum and community connections graduate assistant.
 She earned a B.A. in Environmental Studies and Psychology from The University of Vermont and a M.S. in Environmental Education from Antioch New England University.
 After college, she worked as a field instructor for the Appalachian Mountain Club, as a naturalist for the National Forest Service and as a ski instructor for several ski resorts.
 During her masters, she taught the “Introduction to Environmental Studies” undergraduate course at Keene State College and conducted evaluation research at the Brookfield Zoo in Chicago, IL.
 Upon completion of her masters, Lisa was offered the Youth Program Coordinator position at the Teton Science Schools, where she managed residential environmental education programs.
 She was promoted to the Adult, Family and Community Event Program Coordinator, organizing conferences and events, in addition to coordinating educational programs.
 Most recently, Lisa was the Co-Education Director at the Children’s Learning Center in Jackson, WY; running nine classrooms in two early education centers.
 These experiences ignited her passion for sustainability education and leadership.
 She is interested in integrating sustainability principles into curriculum and evaluating its effectiveness.
 Lisa lives in Hinesburg, VT with her husband Jon and dog Mango.

 Roisin Low '16